Wanderer of the Wasteland (1924 film)

 Wanderer of the Wasteland is a 1924 American silent Western film directed by Irvin Willat and starring Jack Holt, Noah Beery, and Billie Dove.
 It was the second feature film to be photographed entirely in two-color Technicolor.

 Plot

 The film is based on Zane Grey's 1923 novel of two brothers, one an honest cowpoke, the other a gambler.
-When Adam Larey (Jack Holt) confronts his younger brother Guerd (James Mason) about his gambling addiction, the latter is accidentally shot.
+When Adam Larey confronts his younger brother Guerd about his gambling addiction, the latter is accidentally shot.
 A distraught Adam, believing he has killed his own brother, flees into the desert.
-He later learns that Guerd was merely wounded and returns to the loving arms of beautiful Ruth Virey (Billie Dove).
+He later learns that Guerd was merely wounded and returns to the loving arms of beautiful Ruth Virey.